 According to Pharmaceutical Technology’s list of the world’s biggest pharmaceutical companies by revenue in 2018, almost all of the 10 biggest pharma companies are located in those two regions.

-Although other regions like China and India have seen growth in recent years when it comes to the life science space the US and Europe remain on top for pharmaceutical consumption and development.
-That’s due to potent capital opportunities and an expanding demand for products and devices.
+Although areas like China and India have seen growth in recent years, when it comes to the life science space the US and Europe remain on top for pharmaceutical consumption and development.
+That’s due to potent capital opportunities and expanding demand for products and devices.

-Healthy and transparent systems allow for public companies to bring their products to the market after proper vetting.
-Patents allow the protection of novel candidates and treatments against serious diseases.
-With that in mind, here the Investing News Network (INN) breaks down the two top pharmaceutical regions in more detail.
+In these two locations, healthy and transparent systems allow public companies to bring their products to market after proper vetting.
+Meanwhile, patents allow the protection of novel candidates and treatments against serious diseases.
+With that in mind, here in the Investing News Network provides a pharmaceutical industry overview, breaking down the two top pharmaceutical regions in more detail.

 The US dominates the pharmaceutical market, both in consumption and development.
-In 2016 medicine spending in the US will increase 5 percent every year from 2017 to 2026 and reach $5.7 trillion.
+It’s expected that medicine spending in the US will increase 5 percent every year from 2017 to 2026 and reach $5.7 trillion.

 US biopharmaceutical companies directly provide jobs to more than 810,000 Americans and indirectly support the jobs of 3.5 million Americans.
 Overall, the economic output of this work was valued at approximately US$1.2 trillion in 2014, making it one of the most important sectors of the US economy.
 By 2026, it’s expected that the healthcare sector at large will comprise 19.7 percent of the US economy.